 Whether food or clothes shopping, it pays be a savvy shopper, meaning looking for deals and waiting for the right time to make purchases.
 Often living in a big city means having a job that requires a certain look.
 If you have to buy business and work clothes, invest in well-made classic pieces that you’ll use more often and instead of trendy or seasonal pieces.
 Shop at end-of-season or pre-season sales.
 There’s not much variation in temperature in SF throughout the year so a certain items such as sweaters can work as well in the winter as they can in the spring or summer.

 Often big cities often have lots of shopping options at your finger-tips.
 If you work in the Financial District, it’s easy to step out of the office and find yourself surrounded by retail shops just a few blocks away.
 Avoid stepping into those shops for leisurely browsing to reduce the temptation to spend on nice, but unnecessary things.
-Shop as infrequently as possible and always with a purpose.
+Always shop with a purpose.

 6) Increase your income with a side job